fedorkobak/knowledge/other/clouds/providers/aws.md

 - **Scheduled/triggered jobs**.
 - **MLOps features**.

+For more features check the [What is Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html).

 ## Bedrock

 Bedrock is generally is an API that provides an access to the **Foundation Models** (FMs).
 It also contains a few additional components that help to implement typical LLM applications: